 The Marriage Bureau is processing marriage license applications and officiant applications remotely and in person between the hours of 8:30 a.m.-4:00 p.m. only.
+The Marriage Bureau also performs onsite and virtual civil ceremonies.
 Click on How to Get a Marriage License on the left side of this page to learn how to apply for a marriage license.

 The Marriage Bureau issues marriage licenses and certified copies, and authorizes religious and civil celebrants to perform weddings in the District of Columbia.
 Click on the left tabs for more information on marriage licenses, civil wedding ceremonies, certified copies, and authorizations to celebrate marriages.